ZCKaufman/Cognitive_Load_Detection/README.md

 - 1 Adafruit 9 Axis IMU

 ## Physical Set up
-1. The IMU sensor requires that the following solder points have wires attached to them:
-2. Connect those wires to the Arduino Uno in these spots:
+1. Connect the IMU sensor to the Arduino Uno in these spots:

   <img src="https://user-images.githubusercontent.com/107963406/205525714-d5b1ef7e-7467-49ff-88d1-33261e368974.png" width="200px">
-  (The white A0, yellow, and green wires are for GSR)
+  (Blue is ground, white 3.3V is power, orange is data, brown-gold is clock)

-3. The GSR sensor only requires use of its yellow (data), red (power), and black (ground) wire which is already attached.
+2. The GSR sensor only requires use of its yellow (data), red (power), and black (ground) wire which is already attached.

   <img src="https://user-images.githubusercontent.com/107963406/205525848-4c79115e-963d-48a6-a78a-4b2539461f2d.png" width="200px">